BinFlush/striptest/README.md

 ### Extended example
 Let's say our metronome has a range from 30-200 bpm, and that we previously obtained a good exposure at 8 seconds, but the contrast needed modification such that we know that the 8-second exposure might be slightly underexposed at the new contrast setting.
 We can do the following:
-We make a 5-step teststrip where we place the base of 8 seconds at the first step, and do increments of 1/6 stops from there.
-Furthermore, we are doing a cumulative teststrip, so each step builds upon the next.
-For cumulative counting, it is often easier to set the divisions to 1, so we count every beat.
+We make a 5-step teststrip (-n 5) where we place the base of 8 seconds at the first step (-b 8 -p 1), and do increments of 1/6 stops from there (-s 6).
+Furthermore, we are doing a cumulative teststrip, so each step builds upon the next (-c).
+For cumulative counting, it is often easier to set the divisions to 1, so we count every beat (-d 1), and in the end, we want to plot the stopwise error from the theoretical targets (--plot).
 This will result in the following output:
 ```
-$ python striptest.py -b 8 -n 5 -p 1 -s 6 -tmin 30 -tmax 200 -c -d 1
+$ python striptest.py -n 5 -b 8 -p 1 -s 6 -tmin 30 -tmax 200 -c -d 1 --plot

 TEMPO 180
 Count every beat